 Have you ever called someone and heard the enthusiasm in their voice when they realized it was you?
 I love that!

 I try to imagine that is how God feels when our prayers are lifted up to Him.
 Maybe He says “Awesome, it’s Sue calling.”

 I hope so because I call a lot!

 Stress Solutions: Pray, Plan and Practice Follow-up

-We started this week with discussing stress solutions.
-I shared my three part process: Pray, Plan and Practice.
+We started this week by discussing stress solutions.
+I shared my three-part process: Pray, Plan and Practice.

 Prayer is our communication with God.
-It helps us create connection.
+It helps us create a connection with Him.
 It enhances our relationship with Him and will permeate into every part of our being.
-Through prayer we will find the peace to reduce our stress while we are weathering the current storm.
-Through our relationship with Jesus we will find the strength to do the things that have to be done to get on the right track.
+Through prayer, we will find the peace to reduce our stress while we are weathering the current storm.
+Through our relationship with Jesus, we will find the strength to do the things that have to be done to get on the right track.

 Ten Ways To Pray About Your Business

 Here are 10 ways to connect with God and pray about your business: